UCDavisLibrary/fin-ucd-lib-deployment/README.md

   - run ```docker-compose up -d``` in root directory
     - Note: many of the containers require a `webapp-service-account.json` to exist in the root directory.

-If you were already running a deployment make sure and
+If you were already running a deployment and want to update the version of the application:
   - ```docker-compose down``` Stop the application
   - ```git checkout [tag]``` pull this repository to the desired application version
   - ```docker-compose pull``` pull the new images